DV

 What is the difference between JEPI and SCHD?

-JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call strategy, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
+JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
 They are issued by JPMorgan and Schwab respectively.

 Can I hold both JEPI and SCHD?